arcus/education_modules/data_storage_models/data_storage_models.md

 - Removable storage devices like USB flash drives and external hard drives are a better option, though they require a USB drive to access files which could potentially become obsolete on your future personal computing device.
 - These devices also have an added advantage in that they have more storage space, offer better security in that they can be readily encrypted or password protected, and are less likely to suffer physical degradation.
-- That said, if you mislocate your external device, you have also misplaced your access to a backup copy.
+- That said, if you misplace your external device, you have also misplaced your access to a backup copy.

 ### Knowledge Check 2